nvmwill/nexmo-developer/_documentation/en/video/server-sdks/node.md

 property, which has URLs for the broadcast streams.
 See the API reference for details.

-Call the `OpenTok.stopBroadcast()` method to stop a live streaming broadcast pass in the broadcast ID (the `id` property of the Broadcast object) as the first parameter.
+Call the `OpenTok.stopBroadcast()` method to stop a live streaming broadcast pass in the broadcast Id (the `id` property of the Broadcast object) as the first parameter.
 The second parameter is the callback function:

 ```javascript